Richard of Eastwell: Re-discovery

 The record of Richard's burial was re-discovered in the parish registers around Michaelmas 1720.
 Heneage Finch, 5th Earl of Winchilsea, came across it when researching his own family.
 He passed it on, along with family tradition of his story, to Thomas Brett, L.L.D.
-Brett communicated it in a letter to William Warren, L.L.D., president of Trinity Hall, who in turn passed it on to Peck.
+Brett communicated it in a letter to William Warren, L.L.D., president of Trinity Hall, Cambridge, who in turn passed it on to Peck.

 The burial record in the Eastwell Parish Register is a 1598 transcript of the original and is dated 22 December 1550.
 The handwriting is consistent and not considered a forgery.
 The register entry reads: "Rychard Plantagenet was buryed on the 22. daye of December, anno ut supra.
 Ex registro de Eastwell, sub anno 1550."

 In 1861, John Heneage Jesse published his Memoirs of King Richard III.
 He states:

 Anciently, when any person of noble family was interred at Eastwell, it was the custom to affix a special mark against the name of the deceased in the register of burials.
 The fact is a significant one, that this aristocratic symbol is prefixed to the name of Richard Plantagenet.
 At Eastwell, his story still excites curiosity and interest ...
 A well in Eastwell Park still bears his name; tradition points to an uninscribed tomb in Eastwell churchyard as his last resting place; and, lastly, the very handwriting which, more than three centuries ago, recorded his interment, is still in existence.

 A rubble-stone altar tomb with modern pointing, within the floor plan of the now ruined church of St Mary's, Eastwell, has a plaque with the following words:

 However, it had been established before the addition of the plaque that the monument is not Plantagenet's.
 It was in fact erected to commemorate Sir Walter Moyle of Eastwell Manor who died in 1480 and originally bore a monumental brass inset into the lost, original top slab.
 The church, which has been a ruin since the 1950s, is cared for by a national charity, the Friends of Friendless Churches.